HardikHajela/Simply-TODO/README.md

 In this application, you can add, delete and update various Tasks!

-For the Specifics, kindly refer to the
+For the Specifics, kindly refer to https://github.com/HardikHajela/SImply-TODO/blob/main/ProjectReport.pdf

 Grade Achieved: 100/100.